telefonicaid/fiware-cygnus/flume/README.md

 These files are stored under this HDFS path:

-    hdfs:///user/<username>/<organization>/<entityDescriptor>/<entityDescriptor>.txt
+    hdfs:///user/<organization>/<servicePath>/<entityDescriptor>/<entityDescriptor>.txt

-The username, in the current version, is the `cosmos_default_username` parameter that can be found in the configuration (but in future releases it is expected to be given by Orion in the notifications).
-The organization is given by Orion as a header in the notification and sent to the sinks through the Flume event headers (`fiware-service`),
+Organizations are mapped to HDFS usernames, allowing specific private data spaces.
+The organization, in the current version, is the one given by the `cosmos_default_username` parameter that can be found in the configuration; in the future it is expected Orion notifications provide a real organization identifier.
+The service path is given by Orion as a header in the notification (`Fiware-Service`) and sent to the sinks through the Flume event headers (`fiware-service`),

 Within files, Json documents are written following one of these two schemas: